Last updated: 03/04/2014

-Information related to the person’s identity collected for the purposes of the identity determination, shall be stored and compared with the identity data obtained in any subsequent transactions within the scope of the continuous trade relation.
+If there is a business relationship, information related to the person’s identity collected for the purposes of the identity determination, shall be stored and compared with the identity data obtained in any subsequent transactions.

 If a doubt arises with respect to the accuracy of the information obtained, it must be verified.
-Under Article 16 of the AML Regulation, this can be done by checking the identity certificates underlying the verification or by comparying the information contained therein to that contained in copies of the same certified by a notary.
-In case of a continued trade relationship, the party’s address can be verified by issuing an invoice with respect to services requiring subscription.
+Under Article 16 of the AML Regulation, this can be done by checking the originals of the identity documents submitted for verification or by comparing the information contained in the original identity documents with copies certified by notary.
+In case of a business relationship, the party’s address can be verified by reviewing an invoice that has been issued in the last three months for utility services requiring subscription such as electricity, water, gas and telephone.
 Alternatively, the address can be confirmed by submitting a document issued by a public institution, or by submitting other documents as deemed appropriate by the Ministry of Finance.
-Lawyers must either keep copies of of any such documents confirming clients’ address or register the relevant information.
+Lawyers must either keep copies of any such documents confirming clients address or register the relevant information.

 DESCRIBE ANY OTHER WAYS IN WHICH LAWYERS ARE AFFECTED BY ANTI-MONEY LAUNDERING LEGISLATION.

-Pursuant to Article 13 of the Law No. 5549, lawyers may be liable to an administrative fine of 5,000 TL payable to the Presidency of the MASAK if they do not comply with the statutory requirements to:
+Pursuant to Article 13 of the Law No. 5549, lawyers may be liable to pay an administrative fine of TL 8,796 payable to the Presidency of MASAK if they do not comply with the statutory requirements to:

 determine the client’s identity,